What should a generic object be?: Consequences for internal categories, tripos theory, polymorphism,

 \subsection{Consequences for type theory and algebraic set theory}

-The idea of a \emph{universe} in a category has been abstracted from Grothendieck's universes~\citep{sga:4} by way of the contributions of a number of authors including \citet{benabou:1973,martin-lof:itt:1975,joyal-moerdijk:1995,hofmann-streicher:1997,streicher:2005}.
-In fibered categorical language, a universe usually is a \emph{full subfibration} of some ambient fibered category that has a \textbf{weak generic object}.
+The idea of a \emph{universe} in a category has been abstracted from Grothendieck's universes~\citep{sga:4} by way of the contributions of a number of authors including \citet{benabou:1973,martin-lof:itt:1975,street:1980:cosmoi,joyal-moerdijk:1995,hofmann-streicher:1997,streicher:2005}.
+In fibered categorical language, a universe usually is a \emph{full subfibration} that has a \textbf{weak generic} object --- potentially equipped with additional structure.

-In certain cases, the \textbf{weak generic object} of a universe is also a \textbf{generic object} that is nonetheless not \textbf{strong}; one example is Voevodsky's construction of a universe of well-ordered simplicial sets in the context of the simplicial model of homotopy type theory, reported by \citet{kapulkin-lumsdaine:2021}: it is \textbf{strong generic} for the fibered category of well-ordered families of simplicial sets and order-preserving morphisms, but only \textbf{generic} when considering morphisms that need not preserve the well-orderings.
+In certain cases, the \textbf{weak generic} object of a universe is also a \textbf{generic} object that is nonetheless not \textbf{strong}; one example is Voevodsky's construction of a universe of well-ordered simplicial sets in the context of the simplicial model of homotopy type theory, reported by \citet{kapulkin-lumsdaine:2021}: it is \textbf{strong generic} for the fibered category of well-ordered families of simplicial sets and order-preserving morphisms, but only \textbf{generic} when considering morphisms that need not preserve the well-orderings.
 On the other hand, universes of propositions, such as the subobject classifier of a topos or the regular subobject classifier of a quasitopos, are the main source of \textbf{strong generic objects} in nature.

 The theory of universes as applied to \emph{type theory} on the one hand and \emph{algebraic set theory} on the other hand motivates two additional variants of generic object:

 \begin{enumerate}